 Waypoint, which currently has about 2,500 rental homes, expects to increase its portfolio to 10,000 units worth about $1.5 billion by the end of 2013, according to Beth Haiken, spokeswoman for the Oakland, California-based firm.
 It’s focusing on Atlanta, Phoenix, Chicago, Southern California and Northern California, Haiken said.

-In May and June, Starwood Property Trust Inc. (STWD), the publicly-traded REIT controlled by Barry Sternlicht, acquired 252 foreclosed houses for $27.3 million, according to a regulatory filing.
+In May and June, Starwood Property Trust Inc. (STWD:US), the publicly-traded REIT controlled by Barry Sternlicht, acquired 252 foreclosed houses for $27.3 million, according to a regulatory filing.